williamvds/uni/osc/lectures.md

 - __Boot block__: Exists on every partition, will contain code to boot the OS
 - __Super block__: Contains partition details, eg size, umber of blocks, I-node table size
 - __Free space management__: A bitmap or linked list, indicating the free blocks
-- I-nodes: An array of data structures, each storing information about a single file
+- __I-nodes__: An array of data structures, each storing information about a single file
 - __Root directory__: The top of the file system tree
 - __Data__: Files and directories